-I need a new computer.
-How do we get a good value?
+Next, where do you find quality and value?
 Should I build myself a basic home desktop computer?

 The easiest to maintain computer will have a proven tack record.
 New computers sold in retail stores (like best buy) have no track record and manufacturing quality is too often very poor.
 Unlike a used car the right refurbished Dell Optiplex computer will have a much longer useful life than the average new retail computer.

-Modern Alternatives for computing: I know that typing is easier on a big keyboard and a falt screen but did you know that you can hook both up to a smartphone or a raspberry pi?
-Before you go off and start buying new computers you should be aware that smartphones, Phablets, Tablets and even Raspberry Pi are replacing desktops and laptops.
-Give pause to the fact that your old PC now sells for $70 on ebay while the smartphone in your pocket costs $500.
+Modern laptop alternatives: I know that typing is easier on a big keyboard and a flat screen but did you know that you can hook both up to a smartphone, tablet, chromebooks or a raspberry pi?
+Before you go off and start buying new Laptops you should be aware that smartphones, Phablets, Tablets and even Raspberry Pi are replacing desktops and laptops.
+Give pause to the fact that your old PC now sells for $70 on ebay while the smartphone in your pocket cost you $500.
 What do you need a PC for again?
 Are you sure it is necessary to your life?

-Many that used to use a laptops can find that they have lower cost, more durability and more versitility by owning a tablet and a desktop.
+Many that formerly used a laptops can find that they have lower cost, more durability and more versatility by owning a tablet and a desktop.
 A tablet for portability & presentations while the desktop serves best for power, large local file storage and even as the brain of your home entertainment media center.
 Still others simplify with just one Phablet and a dropbox or OneDrive account for storage.

 Laptops are still quite versatile but have always been the least durable and most expensive PC’s made.
 In my book laptops generally have the worst ROIs in computing.
-They hold a place for those who can not make up their mind what they want or need a little of everything.
+They have a place with those who can not make up their mind what they want or need a little of everything.
 Laptops do everything OK but nothing well.

 Here is my old 2011 Motorola Razr Maxx in an HD Station phone docking station.
 You can hook a HD TV keyboard and a mouse to it using the HDMI and USB ports on the back.